Florida House of Representatives

 The Florida House of Representatives is the lower house of the Florida Legislature, the state legislature of the U.S. state of Florida, the Florida Senate being the upper house.
 Article III, Section 1 of the Constitution of Florida, adopted in 1968, defines the role of the Legislature and how it is to be constituted.
 The House is composed of 120 members, each elected from a single-member district with a population of approximately 180,000 residents.
 Legislative districts are drawn on the basis of population figures, provided by the federal decennial census.
 Representatives' terms begin immediately upon their election.

-The Republicans hold a majority in the State House with 84 seats; Democrats are in the minority with 35 seats.
-One seat is vacant.
+The Republicans hold a supermajority in the State House with 86 seats; Democrats are in the minority with 32 seats.
+Two seats are vacant.

-Titles

-Members of the House of Representatives are referred to as representatives.
-Because this shadows the terminology used to describe members of U.S. House of Representatives, constituents and the news media often refer to members as state representatives to avoid confusion with their federal counterparts.

-Terms

-Article III of the Florida Constitution defines the terms for state legislators.

-The Constitution requires state representatives to be elected for two-year terms.

-Upon election, legislators take office immediately.

 Term limits

-On November 3, 1992, almost 77 percent of Florida voters backed Amendment 9, the Florida Term Limits Amendment, which amended the state Constitution, to enact eight-year term limits on federal and state officials.
-Under the Amendment, former members can be elected again after a break.
-In 1995, the U.S. Supreme Court ruled that states could not enact congressional term limits, but ruled that the state level term limits remain.
+House members are limited to four consecutive terms.
+In recent years in the Republican majority caucus, each entering class of House members elects a "speaker-designate" from the class whom the caucus as a whole commits to supporting as Speaker in six years time.